hmrguez/apiand-docs/src/content/docs/generate/generate-service.md

 ## Behaviours

 - `DDD`: Generates a service interface in the Application layer and a service implementation in the Infrastructure layer; DI is done automagically with the `Service` attribute.

+- `Standalone`: Creates both the service interface and implementation in the same `Entity/path` folder (where 'path' is derived from the service name).
+For example, if the service name is `User.Auth`, the files will be created in the `Entity/User` folder.

+- `SingleLayer`: Same as Standalone - creates both interface and implementation files in the `Entity/path` folder based on the service name structure.